oktadev/okta-blog/_source/_posts/2022-06-06-secure-databases-dotnet.md

 First, you need to configure your authentication to use `AddOktaMvc` and provide the configuration values from your `appsettings` file.

 Next, you are setting up the dependency injection for a couple of custom services that you will write soon.
-These are the `IScrubService` which will handle your scrubbing process and the `ICosmosService` which will handle communication to your Cosmos DB account.
+These are the `IScrubService`, which will handle your scrubbing process, and the `ICosmosService`, which will handle communication to your Cosmos DB account.

-Finally, you are calling `InitializeCosmosClientInstanceAsync` which will set up your database and container if they do not exist.
+Finally, you are calling `InitializeCosmosClientInstanceAsync`, which will set up your database and container if they do not exist.
 Then it will return the `CosmosService` as a singleton.

 ### Create your application services